 But other than that, I really had no idea what to expect for my first thermal spa experience.
-This was obvious by the confused look on my face when I unexpectantly walked into the only unisex locker room!
-So you don’t waste time wandering around like a fool like I did, I’ll share with you all of the details you need to know to plan your first visit to Rudas baths.
+This must have been obvious to others by the confused look on my face when I unexpectantly walked into the only unisex locker room!
+I don’t want you to be wandering around as I did, wasting precious time trying to figure out how it all works.
+So, in this post, I’ll share with you all of the details you need to know to plan your first visit to Rudas Baths in Budapest.

 Swimming pool and wellness section (co-ed)